 Creating a downward pull on the ischial tuberosity via the hamstrings

 To create a downwards pull on the sitting bones the hamstrings have to be working from a stable knee.
 In particular, for the inner hamstrings to function in this regard, the shin has to be stabilized against internal rotation.
 In addition, the knee has to be stabilized against bending.

 Additionally, the hamstrings also need sufficient length in order to activate effectively.
 Bending the knee reduces the length of the hamstrings a fair amount as does bending the hips backwards.
 (The assumption here is that the hamstrings aren't responsible for either the bend of the knee or the bend of the hip.)

-In either case, the adductor magnus long head may be an important muscle for creating a downwards pull on the sitting bone, in particular when the hamstrings either aren't anchored or have insufficient length to activate (or when they may be better occupied with other matters such as helping to control the rotation of the shin bones or knee bend).
+In either case (knee bent or hip bent forward), the adductor magnus long head may be an important muscle for creating a downwards pull on the sitting bone, in particular when the hamstrings either aren't anchored or have insufficient length to activate (or when they may be better occupied with other matters such as helping to control the rotation of the shin bones or knee bend).